Instruments by Harry Partch: Bamboo Marimbas

 Nicknamed "Boo" and "Boo II", the Bamboo Marimbas are marimbas made of bamboo, using the concept of a tongued resonator to produce the tones.

 The Boo I was first built in 1955.
 Some of the bamboo was replaced with larger-diameter pieces in 1963.
 It has a total of 64 bamboo resonators, organized into six ranks.
 The back ends of the tubes are sealed.

 Boo II was built in 1971.
 It also has 64 tubes, but the tubes are open at both ends.
 The tongues cut into the bamboo are approximately 1/6 of the length of the tube in order to produce a harmonic at 6/5 of the fundamental.

 Bass Marimba and Marimba Eroica

 The Bass Marimba and Marimba Eroica have more traditional linear layouts and are very low in pitch.

 The Bass Marimba was first built in 1950.
 It has eleven bars made of Sitka spruce.
 The lowest bar corresponds to a piano C2.
 It can be played with mallets or by slapping with the pads of the fingers.

 The Marimba Eroica was built in 1954.
 It comprises four bars of Sitka spruce on top of large resonator boxes.
-The lowest bar sounds at 22 Hz, approximately the F below the lowest note of a piano.
+The lowest bar sounds at 22 Hz, approximately F0.